zasdfgbnm/tcg/README.md

 gaoxiang@sunnyvale ~ $
 ```

+The above example is a shell from ssh, and is assigned a cgroup named `poincare`.

 ## Freeze and unfreeze

-I start to compile PyTorch, and the CPU usage of my system easily reaches 100%.
+I start to compile PyTorch in the shell, and the CPU usage of my system easily reaches 100%.
 Before that compilation job finishes, I decided that I want to benchmark something.
 To be accurate on my benchmark, I want to pause my compilation for a few minutes.
 To do so, I can easily do:
 ```
 tcg freeze poincare
 ```